 Just as important to remember is adequate sun protection (high factor sun cream) and after-sun care for if you do burn (but please try not to, as it will not be fun trying to do yoga covered in sunburn!).

-Consider the climate of the place you will be training, including the time of year, temperature at night vs during the day, etc., and, if you are travelling after the training, will you be staying in the same climate or will you need different clothes?
+Consider the climate of the place you will be training, including the time of year, temperature at night vs during the day, etc., and, if you are traveling after the training, will you be staying in the same climate or will you need different clothes?

 For the training itself make sure you pack appropriate yoga clothes (bearing in mind the temperature again – yoga shorts might be better in some cases than long pants), and enough of them, as you will be sweating a lot and may need to change at least twice a day.
 On the other hand, you don’t need to overpack, as there are laundry facilities in most towns/hotels, but make sure your budget allows for this too.